Lattice initial segments of the Turing degrees: -presentable initial segments of

 \begin{proof} \ref{23}\ref{23ii},\ref{23iii} correspond to Lemma \ref{24}\ref{24i},\ref{24ii}.
 So since requests only involve extensions from Lemma \ref{24}\ref{24i},\ref{24ii}, Init is well-defined.

-Indeed if the highest priority is a deep and tall extension for $\alpha$ then by \ref{23}\ref{23ii}, $\alpha$ is not at the top of Init$_t$.
-Since Id has only one plateau, $\alpha$ is in the last plateau of Id$_{t+1}$.
-So by Lemma \ref{24}\ref{24i}, the extension exists within Id$_{t+1}$.
+Indeed if the highest priority is a deep and tall extension for $\alpha$ then by \ref{23}\ref{23ii}, $\alpha$ is not at the top of $\Init_t$.
+Since Id has only one plateau, $\alpha$ is in the last plateau of $\Id_{t+1}$.
+So by Lemma \ref{24}\ref{24i}, the extension exists within $\Id_{t+1}$.